webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 The VP Codec Configuration Box is contained in every VP Codec Sample Entry Box.
-It exposes the general video parameters in standard fields, useful for track selection and display; and it contains decoder initialization information specific to the codec and sample format indicated by the 4CC code of the sample entry box that contains it.
+It exposes the general video parameters in standard fields, useful for track selection and display.
+It also contains decoder initialization information specific to the codec and sample format indicated by the 4CC code of the sample entry box that contains it.
 All parameters must be valid for every sample that references the sample entry, and equal the parameter value